fosteeco/React-IT-logger-udemy/dev-journal.md

 ## 82. Logs Reducer, Actions & Types

 Created the logs reducer in /reducers .
 Types were also defined in the /actiosns folder.
 Instead of having a logState like we would have if we weren't using redux we have a logActions.js .
 Since we are using an asyncronous function fetch to get the logs we are using redux-thunk.
 The async events will return functions instead of payloads and types.
 Within those functions is where the dispatch function will deliver the type and payload.

+## 83. Connecting Redux To a Component

+To interact with redux from a component need to bring in something called connect.\

+The workflow:

+- Bring in connect
+- Export connect
+- Anything you want to bring in from state do mapStateToProps and bring it in.
+- If you have an action to fire off, bring it in and add it as a second paramter to the connect function